 Ice skating

 There aren’t as many outdoor rinks in Omaha as there used to be.
 One consistent one you can plan on being open each year is the outdoor ice rink at UNMC in Midtown Omaha.
-I’m looking forward to seeing how the Skate Ribbon at Heartland of America Park gets converted to an ice skating ribbon for the first time this winter!
+The Skate Ribbon at Heartland of America Park is an ice skating ribbon in the winter.
 It’s FREE to skate on; just pay for skate rentals.

 For a day trip, we like to ice skate outdoors at Mahoney State Park in Ashland, Neb.
 Here’s a list of my favorite places to ice skate with indoor options that I know are open.